crowddynamics/crowddynamics/docs/source/cellular/index.rst

 .. csv-table:: Model Specification

-   "Microscopic", ""
-   "Discrete lattice", ""
+   "Microscopic", "Agents are modelled as discrete tiles" "Discrete lattice", "Space is discretized into grid"

 ----